Finding Hidden Jobs – And Avoiding Competition

 Traditional job search

-In most cases, the HR manager gets the job requisition from the hiring manager.
-The hiring manager just provides position title and level of experience then the HR manager drafts the position description after consultation with the hiring manager.
-Then the HR Manager posts the open jobs on job sites or share positions with their hiring partners to source qualified resumes.
+In most cases, the HR manager gets a job requisition from the hiring manager.
+The hiring manager provides the position title and required experience level, and the HR manager drafts the position description after consultation with the hiring manager.
+Then the HR Manager posts the open jobs on job sites or shares positions with their recruitment team or hiring partners to source qualified resumes.
 Almost all candidates look for job postings on various job sites and apply for suitable positions.
-This approach is beneficial for employers and they can get tons of resumes and use the elimination process to reject the majority of the candidates after going through their resumes.
-But this is not favorable for candidates as they remain unaware of the status of their resume in the selection process.
+This approach is beneficial for employers, as they can get many resumes to review and shortlist the top few candidates based on their resumes.
+The initial shortlisting of resumes serves as an elimination process, rejecting most candidates.
+The traditional job search is driven by the hiring manager and is not favorable to candidates, as they remain unaware of the status of their resume in the selection process.

 You research on prospective employers can help you in finding hidden jobs in the market.